-Based on 275 estimates from across the continent, the report released on Saturday by the IUCN conservation group put Africa’s total elephant population at around 415,000, a decline of around 111,000 over the past decade.
+Based on 275 estimates from across the continent, a report by the conservation group put Africa’s total elephant population at around 415,000, a decline of around 111,000 over the past decade.

 It is the first time in 25 years that the group’s African Elephant Status Report has reported a continental decline in numbers, with the IUCN attributing the losses in large part to a sharp rise in poaching.

-“The surge in poaching for ivory that began approximately a decade ago — the worst that Africa has experienced since the 1970s and 1980s — has been the main driver of the decline,” said IUCN.
+“The surge in poaching for ivory that began approximately a decade ago — the worst that Africa has experienced since the 1970s and 1980s — has been the main driver of the decline,” said IUCN in a statement.

 IUCN chief Inger Andersen said the numbers showed “the truly alarming plight of the majestic elephant”.